dwhodges2/sheetFeeder/README.md

 _(Formerly googlesheet_tools, GoogleSheetAPITools)_

 Basic Python functions for operations on a Google Sheet.
 See https://developers.google.com/sheets/api/quickstart/python for more setup details.
 See API documentation: https://developers.google.com/sheets/api/reference/rest.
+This module has been heavily used in Columbia University Libraries' archival data migrations and other activites; a case study involving its use can be found in https://journal.code4lib.org/articles/14871.

 ## Requirements